 ICP-MS sample preparation and analysis

-0.5 g of rice grains was directly digested, in duplicate, in digestion vessels with 6 mL of concentrated HNO3 and left in fume hood overnight.
-The vessels were then placed in microwave oven the next day.
-The digestion procedure was programed so that the temperature gradually reached 180 °C in 15 min, and then kept at temperature for 20 min.
-The digestion was completed when the sample solution mixtures turned clear.
-All solutions were cooled to room temperature and diluted into 50 mL metal-free plastic tubes.
+0.5 g of rice grains was directly digested by 6 mL of concentrated HNO3 (70%) in a digestion vessel, in duplicate.
+The vessel was placed in fume hood overnight and then transferred to the microwave digestion instrument.
+The digestion temperature of 180 °C was gradually reached within 15 min, and held for 20 min.
+The digestion was completed when the digestion solution turned clear.
+The solution was cooled down to room temperature and diluted with distilled water to 50 mL, in metal-free plastic tube.

 GC-MS sample preparation and analysis